bitfocus/companion-module-bss-soundweb/README.md

 This module is only compatible with Companion v3 and will be available in Companion from `v3.3.0`.

 ## Releases

+### v1.0.1

+Fixes and minor improvements.

+- Fixes bug that stopped the module communicating due to nodes not being removed correctly from the connection watchdog.
+- Minor improvements to logging to help direct users to the button where there is an issue with the configuration of an action or feedback.

 ### v1.0.0

 This is the first release of the module and is compatible with Companion `v3.3.0` and later.

 ## Feature Roadmap